2020PB/police-brutality/reports/Oregon.md

 The footage shows a push back and forth between federal officers and a shield wall of protestors, ending in protestors deploying fireworks and smoke to push federal officers back into the Justice Center.

-tags: shoot, projectile, protestor, flashbang, tear-gas, journalist, legal-observer
+tags: shoot, projectile, protestor, stun-grenade, tear-gas, journalist, legal-observer

 id: or-portland-125